One of the thorniest and most uncomfortable issues freelancers routinely face is the issue of contracts when it comes to getting jobs.

 It’s Time To Start Using Contracts

-The simplest advice I have is to go ahead and find a good stock freelance writing contract, customize it to fit your needs and then have it ready.
+The simplest advice I have is to go ahead and find a good stock freelance writing contract, customize it to fit your needs, and then have it ready.
+You can even use ChatGPT to generate a stock contract and edit to fit your needs.
 When you have a new client who is interested and they do not have their own contract they wish to have you follow, you can provide this as a template and then, once everything is agreed upon, use a service such as EchoSign (now acquired by Adobe) for quick online signing of the contract.
+Or, turn to

 All in all, if there isn’t much disagreement over the terms, the process of getting a deal signed formally should take only a day at the most, a few hours if there is a rush and both parties are committed to getting it done quickly.